How To Buy Embroidery

 Like many products these days, there are high quality brands and not so great quality

 brands.
 If you are going to spend $3.50 - $5.00 to

 stitch an embroidered design it makes little sense to stitch it on

-a garment that will wear out long before the design.
+a garment that will wear out after a couple uses.
 When

 ordering a large number of garments it makes sense to get a sample of

 the garment that you will be buying so you can judge the quality of the

 garment for yourself.
 A reputable embroidery shop will arrange for

 a sample to be shipped to you for review.
 Remember to ship the